• Recipes

 • You do want to have a little bit of water left in the pan when there's a minute left on your timer and it's time to add the cheese.
 How much water?
 It should feel like you're stirring a very saucy pasta.
 Not so much that the noodles are swimming, but enough to be able to say "yeah, there's still some liquid in here."

-If your heat isn't already as high as it can go, crank the heat and stir really well — the more you stir, the faster the water will evaporate.
-If you truly have way too much water left, use a spoon, ladle, or turkey baster to remove some water out of the pan.
+• If there's too much water left in the pan when the timer goes off, crank the heat as high as it can go (if it's not there already) and stir really well — the more you stir, the faster the water will evaporate.
+If you truly have way too much water left, use a spoon, ladle, or turkey baster to remove some water from the pan.

 📖 Recipe